Reading from 1 Corinthians 10:

-"The true body and blood of our Lord Jesus Christ."
-Now don't be grossed out.
-But we often hide from our eyes the fact that we can only sustain our natural life by the death of other living things, but it is absolutely true.
-Even if the other living thing is only broccoli.
+“The true body and blood of our Lord Jesus Christ.”
+We often hide from our eyes the fact that we can only sustain our natural life by the death of other living things, but it is absolutely true.
 For you to live, other beings have to die.
 And you have to take into your body their life (usually rather quickly, before it rots and flies away).
 Your fridge, after all, is really a morgue, a place where the dead are stored and kept cool to hold off the inevitable rot which is the sign that all the life has fled from the food and so you dare not eat it anymore.

 Our Lord looked this reality in the face when He warned us: Do not work for the food that perishes, but for the food that endures to eternal life which the Son of God will give you.
 (John 6).

 So He sacrifices Himself upon Calvary’s tree to supply you with food, the food that is His flesh and blood.
 And unlike the other food that you take into yourself.
 This is spiritual food.
 This food doesn’t rot.
 Doesn’t decay.
 And even more, it imparts to you an eternal life when received in faith.
 Luther once said: Other food that we eat, we change into ourselves, but this food changes us into itself.
 We become one body because we all eat of the one body!
 It imparts to us a life that death simply cannot take from us.
 And because it is the body and blood of Jesus, it gives us forgiveness.
 For that is why He went to the cross, offering up His body and pouring out His blood, “for the forgiveness of sins.”